Article updated: May 09, 2022

 Report a security concern

-You can report a security concern to Hootsuite here.
+Report a security concern to Hootsuite.
 Select an option from the list at the top of the page and include any related links or examples.
 Thank you for helping us prevent future attacks.

 What to report